This is why Marines can be so arrogant, according to a Marine

 Even something as simple as morning PT sucks.

 (U.S. Marine Corps photo by Sgt.
 Carlos Cruz Jr.)

 No matter what you think about arrogance or Marines or the combination of the two, Marines can be some of the most compassionate, humble people you'll ever meet, and it's specifically because of our tough lifestyle.
 We don't have the best gear to work with and our living quarters suck, but we learn to live with less and it teaches us to appreciate little things.

 Marines can be some of the best people you'll meet.

 (U.S. Navy photo by Mass Communication Specialist Seaman Ernest Scott)

-- 5 reasons to love the Marine Corps ›
+- The hater's guide to the US Marine Corps - We Are The Mighty ›